very-inky/Bit-HeroesBot/README.md

-# Orion Bit Heroes Automation Script (v0.2.5 Hydra)
+# Orion Bit Heroes Automation Script (v0.2.6 Javelin)

 ## Overview

 Orion is an automation script for the web version of Bit Heroes, built using AutoHotkey v1.
-It leverages the FindText.ahk library to identify game elements and automatically cycles through configured in-game actions like Quests, PVP, Raids, and World Bosses.
+It leverages the FindText.ahk library to identify game elements and automatically cycles through configured in-game actions like Quests, PVP, Raids, World Boss and <new> GVG.

 The script utilizes a state based approach for operation and includes features like automatic popup and dialogue handling, multi-config action cycling, and a pause system.